dinesh0430/notes-for-learning/DAX/filtering and contexts notes.md

 Table expansion and the ability to use RELATED() to access the columns from the expanded tables only works when there is any active row context.

+During context transition, if the row context is iterating over an entire table, then all the columns of the table will be part of the newly-created filter context.
+Actually, all the columns of the expanded table will be part of the newly-created filter context

 Example:
   - Artist Table:
     - Filter Propagation (if a filter is put in the filter context):